Nodaway County 4-H Shooting Sports Invitational

 Please read carefully –- DO NOT BRING AMMUNITION.
 The state rules indicate that participants may furnish their own ammunition at the State 4-H Contest.
 For our local logistics and safety reasons, we are NOT allowing ammunition to be brought to the Nodaway Contest.
 Target Grade A ammunition will be provided.
 Any participant bringing ammunition onto the grounds is subject to immediate dismissal.

 (One exception to the rule: Participants shooting in the .22 Rifle Peep Sites 50 Yard Intermediate and Senior divisions may bring their own ammunition.
 Those choosing to do so must check the ammunition in with an event leader immediately upon arriving at the grounds.)

 Because fees will have been spent on supplies, we will have this Contest “rain or shine.”
 The only exception will be - if there is a safety issue.
-If lightning, etc. would make it unsafe for participants and families, the certified shooting sports leaders would make a decision to postpone or cancel.
+If lightning, etc. would make it unsafe for participants and families, the certified shooting sports leaders would make a decision to delay or dismiss.
 However, if at all possible, we will continue as planned.
-We do not refund fees for no-shows, or for cancelations made after May 1.
+We do not refund fees for no-shows, or for cancelations made after April 24.

 We look forward to seeing you May 2nd!

 If you have any questions, please contact the Nodaway County Extension office at 660-582-8101.

 Registration Form (.pdf)